 A tension headache can occur anywhere on the head, including the back of the head.

 According to Johns Hopkins Medicine, tension headaches are very common.
-They usually cause a dull ache, rather than throbbing pain, but they can cause a dull, pressing or thudding pain that feels like a tight band around the head.
+They usually cause a dull ache, rather than throbbing pain, but they can cause a dull,

 Tension headaches can occur due to fatigue, stress, hunger, or without an obvious cause.